LeanaNeuber/SentimentAnalysis/README.md

 docker-compose up
 ```

-You can then visit the user interface locally under `http://0.0.0.0:5000/`.
+You can then visit the user interface locally under `http://0.0.0.0:5000/` or `http://localhost:5000/`.
 Enter a phrase and get the sentiment from there!